Accreditation in Public Relations (APR)

 Eligibility

-All FPRA members in good standing are eligible for the APR; however, it is strongly recommended that candidates have at least five years of full-time public relations experience.
+All FPRA members in good standing are eligible for the APR; however, candidates are strongly recommended to have at least five years of full-time public relations experience.

 The Exam & Process

-The APR exam consists of two parts – a panel presentation and a computer-based examination.
-Before sitting for the computer-based examination, candidates must schedule a panel presentation to ensure they have the knowledge and experience needed to advance to the computer-based examination.
-Candidates are encouraged to take advantage of the Capital Chapter’s complimentary study group sessions and the FPRA State Office bootcamp sessions.
+The APR exam consists of two parts: a panel presentation and a computer-based examination.
+Before sitting for the computer-based examination, candidates must schedule a panel presentation to ensure they have the knowledge and experience needed to advance to it.
+Candidates are encouraged to take advantage of the Capital Chapter’s complimentary study group and summer boot camp sessions.

 The panel of judges will determine if a candidate can be advanced to the computer-based examination, which concludes after the panel presentation.
 Once approved, the candidate is able to schedule the computer-based examination at their convenience.